fberbert/leverage-trading-bot/README.md

 # Leverage Trading Bot

 A real-time trading bot designed for scalping on cryptocurrency markets.
-This bot fetches real-time Bitcoin price data using the KuCoin API and employs technical analysis strategies like SMA (Simple Moving Average), RSI (Relative Strength Index), and volume analysis to decide when to enter or exit trades.
+This bot fetches real-time Bitcoin price data using the KuCoin API and employs technical analysis strategies like SMA (Simple Moving Average), RSI (Relative Strength Index), and volume analysis to decide when to enter trades.
 The bot supports automated leverage trading and includes configurable settings for precise control.

 ## Features